You are here

 If you have hepatitis A, there are steps you can take to avoid passing it to people you are in close contact with:

-- Tell those you live with or have sex with that you have hepatitis A so they can talk to their health care provider about getting vaccinated
+- Tell people that you live with or have sex with that you have hepatitis A so they can talk to their health care provider about getting vaccinated.

 Download and print this page (below).